 For example, some students trip up on topics that place emphasis on memorizing discrete information.
 When studying topics like biochemistry, microbiology, and pharmacology, you’ll want to resort to whatever tools help information settle into your mind.
-Tools that could be helpful to you at this stage include flashcards, mnemonic devices, and interactive tables like those featured on AMBOSS.
+Tools that could be helpful to you at this stage include flashcards, mnemonic devices like the AMBOSS add-on for Anki, and interactive tables like those featured on AMBOSS.

 Alternatively, conceptually heavy topics like physiology and pathophysiology can also throw students for a loop.
 Exam questions related to these topics rely on pathways and causal chains full of interconnected elements.

 For these topics, it can be helpful to construct a functional system (using a schematic in your head or on paper) before tinkering with each of its moving bits.
 Tracing the effects of each change on the whole system can help you better understand each of that system’s moving parts.
 In fact, modifying just one or two variables is often how diseases have their effect on the body, so this type of thinking will come in handy for years to come!